 The introductory statistics course is the first and last time many students receive training on describing and analyzing data.
 Consequently, instructors of these courses should prioritize the following:

 - Appreciate the fact that the concepts that seem obvious to them (e.g., consequences of random sampling/assignment, the central limit theorem, etc.) may not seem obvious to a beginner

-- Help students build an intuitive understanding of statistical reasoning using toy examples
+- Help students build a solid understanding of statistical reasoning using toy examples

 - Save students from getting lost in formulae and software functions